As an Amazon Associate I earn from qualifying purchases.

 Follow along for the key features you should include in your baby carrier, especially if you plan on using it to breastfeed.

 Your baby carrier is going to be holding the most precious and valuable thing in your life.
 Especially at the very earliest stages, your baby is solely dependent on your help.
 It is extremely important that you have a baby carrier that is going to offer excellent support to your baby.

 This means it should be able to properly hold your baby’s head up and well supported.
 At the same time, your baby carrier should offer support to you as well, which brings me to my next point.

-Comfort is a two-way street when it comes to your baby carrier.
+Comfort is a two-way street when it comes to your baby carrier for breastfeeding.
 Of course, you want your little one to be comfortable.
 However, you also want to be comfortable yourself!